franktudor/colors/README.md

 colors
 ======

-a jQuery and HTML doodle pad
+A jQuery and HTML doodle pad